richelbilderbeek/journal_club_20210902/README.md

  * To which extent do you agree with the article?
  * Where do you disagree with the article?
  * Are the mentioned different standards a problem?
- * Is irreprodicibity a problem?
+ * To what extent is irreproducibility a problem?

 ## Picture used as a spacer